Adobe Lightroom / Photoshop / Photoshop Elements :

 DxO Optics Pro 6 :

 DxO Optics Pro is a really clever piece of software, which includes optical corrections for the Canon 50D with some Canon lenses and some independent ones.
 Click here to check if your lens is listed.
 It also auto corrects difficult lighting and has excellent RAW processing and among the best noise reduction around, but.....
 You knew there was a “but” coming, didn’t you.
 DxO has a few quirks - It has a unique interface which is almost as hard to learn as Lightroom, but it does less, and although it’s not that easy to get to grips with and it has lots of complex controls, you get the feeling that it’s meant to be left on full auto most of the time.
 DxO Optics Pro is one you’ll either love or hate.
 The noise reduction is excellent but more suited to portraits than landscape, as on default settings it tends to smooth things a bit too much, which looks great in portraits, but needs turned down for everything else - DxO was among the best answers to the Canon EOS 50D’s noise problems until Lightroom 3 came along.
-If you shoot architecture DxO is still worth considering, as, although Lightroom 3 also has some profiles for optical corrections, there aren’t many and I haven’t found them as accurate as those with DxO Optics Pro.
+If you shoot architecture DxO is still worth considering, as, although Lightroom also has profiles for optical corrections, I haven’t found them as accurate as those with DxO Optics Pro.

 First Choice : Adobe Photoshop Lightroom 3